dly2424/py-tale/README.md

         •client_secret - Your client secret sent to you by Joel.
 String object •scope_string - Your scopes sent to you by Joel.
 Should be a long string with scopes separated by spaces String object
         •user_id - Your user ID sent to you by Joel.
-Int object •debug (optional!) - Setting this to True will enable colored printing to console of all data being sent and receieved by websockets and endpoints.
+Int object •debug (optional!) - Setting this to True will enable colored printing to console of all data being sent and received by websockets and endpoints.
 Bool object
     Example return:
         None
 ```